Doni (footballer): Botafogo

 On 31 January 2013, Doni joined Brazilian side Botafogo-SP (the club he started his career with) from Liverpool after not featuring in the team's starting XI since the final day of the 2011–12 season.
 On 12 August 2013, he retired from playing football due to heart problems.

 International career

 Doni earned his first cap with the Brazil national team against Turkey in Dortmund on 5 June 2007.

 At the 2007 Copa América, he was selected as Brazil's first-choice goalkeeper moments before their first match against Mexico, replacing Helton.
 His play in the tournament included two penalty saves in penalty kicks against Uruguay in the semi-finals, which sent Brazil to the final.
 Brazil won the tournament with a 3–0 win over Argentina.

 He was included in the preliminary squad for the 2008 Summer Olympics, but eventually did not get a place in the final list by coach Dunga.

+He missed the 2009 FIFA Confederations Cup due to injury.
+In November of 2009 he was called by Brazil for friendlies in the Middle East against England and Oman.
+Roma requested that he wouldn't come to these matches, but Doni challenged that decision and made himself available for the matches for the Brazilian squad.
+As a result Roma benched him for the remainder of the Italian season, but coach Dunga appreciated his loyalty and, as a reward, kept his name in all subsequent callings.

 In May 2010 he was named in Dunga’s final 23 man squad for the 2010 FIFA World Cup in South Africa.

 He retired from international football on 1 February 2013 due to his previous cardiac problems.